Cincinnati Bengals: Fight song

-Chant
+Who Dey chant

 "Who Dey?!" is the name of a chant of support by fans of the Cincinnati Bengals, in use since the 1980s.
 The entire chant is: "Who dey, who dey, who dey think gonna beat dem Bengals?"
 The answer screamed in unison, "Nobody."
 Sometimes fans will instead shout "Who Dey?" to represent the entire cheer.
 "Who Dey" is also the name of the team's mascot, a Bengal tiger.

 Saying "Who Dey" at Bengals games is steeped in local beer lore.
 Hudy, a leading product of Hudepohl Brewing Company 1978 through the late 1980s, bears a phonetic similarity to the "Who Dey" chant.
 Beer vendors who carried full cases of bottled local beer up and down the steep upper stairs of what was then Riverfront Stadium would call out "If Hudy", "Burger" and other local beer names.
 Raucous fans would often chant back and forth with them as the vendors called out.
 During the 1980 season, the banter with the Hudepohl vendors grew organically into the now famous (Hu-Dey) -Who They?- chant.

 The full Who Dey chant was first known to be used by fans of the 1980 Cincinnati Bengals.
 While the origin of the chant is disputed, one possible source for the chant is a 1980 commercial for (the now-defunct) Red Frazier Ford of Cincinnati, which used this tagline: "Who's going to give you a better deal than Red Frazier?...Nobody!"
 Cincinnati fans who had seen the commercial many times may have just copied it when cheering.

 The chant bears some similarities to the phrase "Who Dat?", which was officially adopted by the New Orleans Saints in 1983 but had been used by Louisiana's high school team fans for some time.
 The saying "Who Dat?" originated in minstrel shows and vaudeville acts in the late 19th and early 20th centuries, then it was taken up by New Orleans Jazz and various Big band folks in the 1920s and 1930s.
 In the late 1960s, local Louisiana High Schools, St. Augustine High School and Patterson High School reportedly have been using the cheer and Gulf Coast fans of Alcorn State University and Louisiana State University picked up the cheer in the 1970s.
 Southern University in Baton Rouge, Louisiana claims to have originated the cheer in the late 1960s in their version: "Who dat talking 'bout beating dem Jags?"